canonical/lxd/specs/image-handling.md

 The rootfs directory contains a full file system tree of what will become the container's /.

-metadata.yaml contains information relevant to running the image under lxd, at the moment, this contains:
+metadata.yaml contains information relevant to running the image under LXD, at the moment, this contains:

     architecture: x86_64
     creation_date: 1424284563